jackw01/modular-mounts/README.md

 3D printable GoPro-compatible mounting accessories for cameras, phones, and more

 ### 3D Printing Notes
 STL files for all parts can be found in the `stls` folder.
 The original Solidworks design files can be found in the [GrabCAD folder for this project](https://workbench.grabcad.com/workbench/projects/gcnUv4yWleEZdF-MvPbkRW6ztajOTvjOf2FrRhKy1aaAlx#/space/gcRLR5dOVLxat1oCPV2CXJvUbPfd5Zgm9qYSkP6tpdQevQ).
 All parts should be printed at 100% infill with 3 or more perimeters.
+All mounts are designed to be assembled with M5x20mm screws.

 ## Parts